If you are building a gaming PC, buying a good case is extremely essential as well as confusing.

 Especially when you realize that there are cases available in a lot of different sizes.
 In this roundup, we are specifically looking at the best full tower case for the enthusiasts out there.

 Best Full Tower PC Cases 2019 Roundup Review

 Best Full Tower PC Case 2019

-There is no denying that Cooler Master’s Cosmos lineup of cases was one of the revered lineup of cases until they decided to move towards some other option.
+There is no denying that Cooler Master’s Cosmos lineup of cases was one of the revered lineup of cases until they decided to move towards some other options.

-However, the company is back with the Cosmos lineup, and they have released the Cosmos C700P; a towering giant that gives you so many options, you will get tired counting.
+However, the company is back with it, and they have released the Cosmos C700P; a towering giant which gives you so many options that you will get tired counting.

-The Cosmos C700P offers a full modular design, which basically means that you can assemble one PC in several different configuration.
-Whether you are going for vertical, or standard installation.
+The Cosmos C700P offers a full modular design, which basically means that you can assemble one PC in several different configuration, no matter if you are going for vertical or standard installation.

 There are a lot of possibilities that will make things easier for you, especially if you are into modding.
 Additionally, if you are looking to add more accessories to this case, you can actually buy them from Cooler Master’s website.